tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 Shortly after *Our Secret World*, Full Label quietly wound down.
 Around autumn 2015, 小赵 Siugat Zhao, the principal organizer, stepped back from music entirely.
 (He now runs an audio equipment rental business.)

 Siugat and the remaining members regrouped and, in October 2015, formalised as 琪琪音像 Qiii Snacks Records.
-The name comes from a local snack shop the members used to frequent — 祺祺小食 Qiqi Snacks — combined with the word for "video shop" (音像), a nod to the nostalgia of childhood media rental (before streaming).
+The name comes from a local snack shop the members used to frequent — 祺祺小食店 Qiqi Snacks — combined with the word for "video shop" (音像), a nod to the nostalgia of childhood media rental (before streaming).
 The logo is a bottle cap.

 Qiii Snacks was essentially Full Label with marginally more structure — still entirely amateur (everyone has a day job), still resolutely DIY, but now operating recognisably as a record label.
 The stated motto, “粗制滥造” (translated roughly as "cheap, rough output"), was meant partly as self-deprecation about the quality that limited resources could produce, partly as defiance against the perfectionism of professional operations.
 "Maximum output given limited energy," essentially.